egaumer/torah/exodus/bo.md

 &nbsp;

-?> <span style="font-size: x-large"><i class="fa-solid fa-pen-to-square"></i>&nbsp;  **Day 1 &#8729; Study Question 4** </span><br/><br/>Here’s another God principle.
+?> <span style="font-size: 1.25em"><i class="fa-solid fa-pen-to-square"></i>&nbsp;  **Day 1 &#8729; Study Question 4** </span><br/><br/>Here’s another God principle.
 God wants all that we are and have.
 We don’t know what he will demand of us, but He wants it all.
 He wants your talent, your treasure, your time.
 What are you holding back from giving to God?
 Your job?
 Your family?
 Bring it all to _Yhwh_.
 Here’s the thing, whatever they would have left behind would have been in servitude of Pharaoh.
 So, if you bring everything, except your children…then they are left in bondage.
 Bring it ALL.
 God has made it clear that EVERYTHING we are is to be given to Him.
 Thoughts?

 &nbsp;